Sophie Taeuber-Arp: France

-In 1926, Taeuber-Arp and Jean Arp moved to Strasbourg, where both took up French citizenship; after which they divided their time between Strasbourg and Paris.
-There Taeuber-Arp received numerous commissions for interior design projects; for example, she was commissioned to create a radically Constructivist interior for the Café de l'Aubette – a project on which Jean Arp and de Stijl artist Theo van Doesburg eventually joined her as collaborators.
+Between 1926 and 1928 Taeuber-Arp spent time in Strasbourg, her husband had moved to Strasbourg in order to fulfill the residency requirements for French citizenship.
+In Strasbourg Taeuber-Arp completed her first architecture and interior design commission.
+Taeuber-Arp and her husband both took up French citizenship, after which they divided their time between Strasbourg and Paris.
+There Taeuber-Arp received numerous commissions for interior design projects.
+She was commissioned to create a radically Constructivist interior for the Café de l'Aubette – a project on which Jean Arp and de Stijl artist Theo van Doesburg eventually joined her as collaborators.
 In 1927, she co-authored a book entitled Welly Lowell with Blanche Gauchet.

 From the late 1920s, she and Arp lived mainly in Paris and continued experimenting with design.
-The couple became French citizens in 1926 and in 1928, they moved to Meudon/Val-Fleury, outside Paris, where she designed their new house and some of its furnishings.
-Their home served as a meeting place, bringing together artists and writers like Nelly van Doesburg, Max Ernst, James Joyce, and Meret Oppenheim, among many others.
-She was an exhibitor at the Salon des surindépendents in Paris in 1929–30.
+In 1928, the couple established a household in Meudon/Val-Fleury, outside Paris, where she designed their new house and some of its furnishings.
+Their new home served as a meeting place, bringing together artists and writers like Nelly van Doesburg, Max Ernst, James Joyce, and Meret Oppenheim, among many others.
+She was an exhibitor at the Salon des surindépendents in Paris between 1929 and 1930.

 In the 1930s, she was a member of the group Cercle et Carré, founded by Michel Seuphor and Joaquín Torres García as a standard-bearer of non-figurative art, and its successor, the Abstraction-Création group (1931–34).
 Taeuber-Arp also provided the cover art for the February 1933 issue of Eugene Jolas's avant-garde little magazine, transition.

-Sophie Taeuber-Arp explored the circle which represented the cosmic metaphor, the form that contains all others.
+Taeuber-Arp explored the circle which represented the cosmic metaphor, the form that contains all others.
 She referred to this period as “ping pictures”.

-She appears to be the first artist to use polka dots in fine art with works such as Dynamic Circles, 1934, in the footsteps of Kazimir Malevich and his Black Circle (1915).
+She appears to be the first artist to use polka dots in fine art with works such as the 1934 Dynamic Circles, following in the footsteps of Kazimir Malevich and his 1915 Black Circle.

-Later in the decade she founded a Constructivist review, Plastique (Plastic) in Paris.
+Later in the decade Taeuber-Arp founded a Constructivist review, Plastique (Plastic) in Paris.
 Her circle of friends included the artists Sonia Delaunay, Robert Delaunay, Wassily Kandinsky, Joan Miró, and Marcel Duchamp.
 She was also a member of Allianz, a union of Swiss painters, from 1937 to 1943.
 In 1940, Taeuber-Arp and Arp fled Paris ahead of the Nazi occupation and moved to Grasse in Vichy France, where they created an art colony with Sonia Delaunay, Alberto Magnelli, and other artists.
 At the end of 1942, they fled to Switzerland.